About Anna Kris Bell

 In-Person Therapy or Online Therapy

-I offer both in-person sessions and internet sessions.
-I find that clients often find the option beneficial to be able to change an in-person session to an internet session when they have time constraints.
+I offer both in-person sessions and online sessions.
+I find that clients often appreciate the option to switch an in-person session to an online session when they have time constraints.
 Other clients live in other parts of Colorado and enjoy the style of therapy I offer.
 Contact me for details.
 I’d love the opportunity to share the unique style of therapy I offer.

-At a time where most psychotherapists offer only on-line therapy, I offer an actual office to meet in person with privacy and safety.
-Without the distractions of online therapy, being in the same room offers the ability to learn techniques for managing your mental health by having the ability to stand, sit and move together without having to stay in view of a camera.
+At a time when most psychotherapists offer only online therapy, I offer an actual office to meet in person with privacy and safety.
+Without the distractions of online therapy, being in the same room lets you learn techniques for managing your mental health by standing, sitting, and moving together without having to stay in view of a camera.
 You also have a space to relax and release in a comfortable chair, away from your typical environment, which may hold an emotional charge.

 Let’s Work Together